cchudzicki-ocw-testing/11.255-spring-2021/content/pages/syllabus.md

 ### Required Texts

-Roger Fisher and William Ury, *Getting to Yes*, 3rd edition (Penguin, New York), 2011.
+Roger Fisher and William Ury, *Getting to Yes*, 3<sup>rd</sup> edition (Penguin, New York), 2011.
 ISBN: 9780143118756.
 This is a short paperback.
-Please read before the 5th class session.
+Please read before the 5<sup>th</sup> class session.

 Lawrence Susskind and Jeffrey Cruikshank, *Breaking the Impasse: Consensual Approaches to Resolving Public Disputes* (Basic Books, New York), 1987.
 ISBN: 9780465007509.
 This is background reading.
-Please read the first four chapters before the 2nd class session.
+Please read the first four chapters before the 2<sup>nd</sup> class session.

 Lawrence Susskind and Jeffrey Cruikshank, *Breaking Robert’s Rules* (Oxford University Press, New York) 2006.
 ISBN: 9780195308365.
 This is background reading.
-Please read Part 1 before the 6th class session.
+Please read Part 1 before the 6<sup>th</sup> class session.

 Lawrence Susskind, *Good for You, Great for Me: Finding the Trading Zone and Winning at Win-Win Negotiation* (Public Affairs, New York), 2015.
 ISBN: 9781610394253.
-Kindle version available online from Amazon.

 \[For other readings, see the {{% resource_link "844bcf70-9c1d-433f-b805-788ee06f83e7" "Readings" %}} page.\]